amintasvrp/sysadmin-toolkit/README.md

     <img alt="Grafana" src="https://img.shields.io/badge/-Grafana-F46800?style=for-the-badge&logo=grafana&logoColor=white" />
 </p>

-## :gear: Tools
+## :hammer_and_wrench: Tools

-### userlist.sh
-Script that lists the users of the system according to the type of parameter that is passed.
+- [userlist](/userlist): Script that lists the users of the system according to the type of parameter that is passed.

 ###